-Not far from our seats, Mrs. Nam from Vinh Long were arranged bunches of bananas and bring them from the boat onto the bank.
+Not far from our seats, Mrs. Nam from Vinh Long was arranged bunches of bananas and bring them from the boat onto the bank.
 The rows of yellow and flashy bananas under the sunlight in the late afternoon looked like a still life painting.
-Her booth were located on the street because there were no place at the roofed market at the end of Tan Thuan bridge.
+Her booth was located on the street because there was no place at the roofed market at the end of Tan Thuan bridge.
 When it rains, she has to bring all bananas into the boat.
-Other vendor who were from Cai Lay, Tien Giang and sold jack fruit for many years, told us that although they sold goods on the street, they had to pay the taxes to the government.
+Other vendors who were from Cai Lay, Tien Giang and sold jack fruit for many years, told us that although they sold goods on the street, they had to pay the taxes to the government.

 The boats have become the second houses of the vendors because they live mainly on the boats.
 There are all commodities on the boats such as clothes, kitchen wares, drinking water, bed, mosquito-net … Some of them bring their children with them on goods-carrying trips.
 The life is like a nomadic shepherd on water.
 They do a silent work which is bringing fresh fruits to other Saigon people in the city.